andreyromancev/personal/blog/content/article/the-simplest-way-to-https-your-nginx.md

 ## Explanation

-First, let's break down the docker command.
+First, let's break down the Docker command.

 Execute a command in a container.
-The options tell Docker to run container interactively (`-it`) and remove container after the command has finished (`--rm`).
+The options tell Docker to run container interactively (`-it`) and remove the container after the command has finished (`--rm`).
 {{< highlight bash >}}
 docker run -it --rm
 {{< / highlight >}}

-Bind ports 443 (HTTPS) and 80 (HTTP) from the container to the host machine.
-It is required to perform a URL challange (more on that later).
+Map port 443 (HTTPS) and 80 (HTTP) from the container into the host machine.
+It is required to perform the URL challenge (more on that later).
 {{< highlight bash >}}
 -p 443:443 -p 80:80
 {{< / highlight >}}

-Mount `/etc/letsencrypt` and `/var/log/letsencrypt` directories from the container to the host machine.
+Mount `/etc/letsencrypt` and `/var/log/letsencrypt` directories from the container into the host machine.
 The container will generate the certificate and logs in those directories.
 {{< highlight bash >}}
 -v /etc/letsencrypt:/etc/letsencrypt
 -v /var/log/letsencrypt:/var/log/letsencrypt